M&G Investment Management Ltd Sells 3,000 Shares of Trinseo S.A. (NYSE:TSE) Stock

 - On Thursday, December 17th, M&G Investment Management Ltd sold 3,000 shares of Trinseo stock.
 The shares were sold at an average price of $47.16, for a total value of $141,480.00.

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, January 21st.
-Stockholders of record on Thursday, January 7th were paid a $0.08 dividend.
+The business also recently announced a quarterly dividend, which was paid on Thursday, January 21st.
+Shareholders of record on Thursday, January 7th were paid a dividend of $0.08 per share.
+This represents a $0.32 annualized dividend and a yield of 0.56%.
 The ex-dividend date was Wednesday, January 6th.
-This represents a $0.32 dividend on an annualized basis and a dividend yield of 0.60%.
-Trinseo’s payout ratio is presently 10.22%.
+Trinseo’s dividend payout ratio (DPR) is presently 10.22%.

-Several brokerages recently issued reports on TSE.
-Jefferies Financial Group increased their price objective on Trinseo from $35.00 to $40.00 and gave the stock a “buy” rating in a report on Tuesday, October 20th.
-Deutsche Bank Aktiengesellschaft increased their price objective on Trinseo from $36.00 to $40.00 and gave the stock a “hold” rating in a report on Tuesday, November 10th.
-Alembic Global Advisors increased their price objective on Trinseo from $40.00 to $60.00 in a report on Monday, December 21st.
-Zacks Investment Research upgraded Trinseo from a “hold” rating to a “buy” rating and set a $44.00 price objective for the company in a report on Wednesday, November 18th.
-Finally, Morgan Stanley upgraded Trinseo from an “underweight” rating to an “equal weight” rating and increased their price objective for the stock from $20.00 to $38.00 in a report on Wednesday, November 18th.
-Five research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-The stock has an average rating of “Hold” and an average target price of $36.63.

-Several institutional investors have recently bought and sold shares of TSE.
+Large investors have recently modified their holdings of the stock.
+BlackRock Inc. increased its stake in Trinseo by 4.1% in the fourth quarter.
+BlackRock Inc. now owns 6,493,523 shares of the basic materials company’s stock valued at $332,533,000 after purchasing an additional 253,158 shares during the last quarter.
 Penn Capital Management Co.
-Inc. bought a new position in shares of Trinseo in the third quarter worth about $2,535,000.
-LPL Financial LLC bought a new position in shares of Trinseo in the third quarter worth about $2,188,000.
-Raymond James & Associates bought a new position in shares of Trinseo in the third quarter worth about $1,378,000.
-Arrowstreet Capital Limited Partnership increased its stake in shares of Trinseo by 10.4% in the third quarter.
-Arrowstreet Capital Limited Partnership now owns 434,799 shares of the basic materials company’s stock worth $11,148,000 after purchasing an additional 40,800 shares during the period.
-Finally, First Trust Advisors LP increased its stake in shares of Trinseo by 86.4% in the first quarter.
-First Trust Advisors LP now owns 78,387 shares of the basic materials company’s stock worth $3,551,000 after purchasing an additional 36,331 shares during the period.
-Institutional investors and hedge funds own 94.77% of the company’s stock.
+Inc. acquired a new position in shares of Trinseo during the 3rd quarter worth $2,535,000.
+LPL Financial LLC acquired a new position in shares of Trinseo during the 3rd quarter worth $2,188,000.
+Raymond James & Associates acquired a new position in shares of Trinseo during the 3rd quarter worth $1,378,000.
+Finally, Arrowstreet Capital Limited Partnership raised its stake in shares of Trinseo by 10.4% during the 3rd quarter.
+Arrowstreet Capital Limited Partnership now owns 434,799 shares of the basic materials company’s stock worth $11,148,000 after buying an additional 40,800 shares during the last quarter.
+94.77% of the stock is currently owned by hedge funds and other institutional investors.

+A number of equities research analysts recently commented on the company.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Trinseo from $36.00 to $40.00 and gave the stock a “hold” rating in a research note on Tuesday, November 10th.
+Jefferies Financial Group boosted their price target on Trinseo from $35.00 to $40.00 and gave the stock a “buy” rating in a research report on Tuesday, October 20th.
+Citigroup increased their price target on Trinseo from $54.00 to $60.00 in a research report on Monday.
+Morgan Stanley upgraded Trinseo from an “underweight” rating to an “equal weight” rating and increased their price target for the company from $20.00 to $38.00 in a research note on Wednesday, November 18th.
+Finally, Alembic Global Advisors increased their price objective on Trinseo from $40.00 to $60.00 in a report on Monday, December 21st.
+Five investment analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Hold” and a consensus price target of $41.75.

 Trinseo SA, a materials company, manufactures and markets synthetic rubber, latex binders, and plastic products in the United States, Europe, the Asia-Pacific, and internationally.
 The company operates through six segments: Latex Binders, Synthetic Rubber, Performance Plastics, Polystyrene, Feedstocks, and Americas Styrenics.